The Girl Puzzle

 Public sculpture on Roosevelt Island in New York City, U.S.

-The Girl Puzzle Monument honoring activist and journalist Elizabeth Cochrane Seaman, pen name Nellie Bly (1864-1922), is a public sculptural installation by American artist Amanda Matthews, CEO/Partner of Prometheus Art Bronze Foundry and Metal Fabrication.
+The Girl Puzzle is a public sculptural installation by American artist Amanda Matthews honoring activist and journalist Elizabeth Cochrane Seaman (1864–1922), better known as Nellie Bly.
 The installation is located on the northern tip of Roosevelt Island in Lighthouse Park (named after the Blackwell Island Light) in the New York City borough of Manhattan.
-The location is significant because of its proximity to the remains of the old Blackwell Island Asylum - The Octagon is the last remnant of the original building where Nellie Bly went undercover as a patient while working as a reporter at the New York World.
-Nellie Bly wrote of the mistreatment of patients at the asylum in a series of articles and then in 1887 had them compiled into a book, Ten Days in a Mad-House.
+The location is significant because of its proximity to the remains of the old Blackwell Island Asylum: the Octagon is the last remnant of the original building where Bly went undercover as a patient while working as a reporter for the New York World.
+Bly wrote of the mistreatment of patients at the asylum in a series of articles and then in 1887 had them compiled into a book, Ten Days in a Mad-House.

-The Roosevelt Island Operating Corporation (RIOC) awarded to Amanda Matthews the project as the result of a widely published open call for artists.
-In a press release by New York Governor Andrew Cuomo, Susan Rosenthal (the then President and CEO of RIOC) stated, "The committee, made up of RIOC employees and community leaders, unanimously selected this bold installation that will not only represent Nellie Bly's time here, but her impact on the world."
-The initial unveiling was scheduled for 2020, but was rescheduled for 2021 due to the COVID-19 pandemic.
+The Roosevelt Island Operating Corporation (RIOC) awarded the project to Matthews as the result of a widely published open call for artists.
+In a press release from New York Governor Andrew Cuomo, Susan Rosenthal (the then President and CEO of RIOC) stated, "The committee, made up of RIOC employees and community leaders, unanimously selected this bold installation that will not only represent Nellie Bly's time here, but her impact on the world."
+The initial unveiling was scheduled for 2020, but was rescheduled to 2021 due to the COVID-19 pandemic.